Katrina Shanks: Member of Parliament

 Shanks was the National Party's candidate in Ohariu-Belmont at the 2005 general election.
 She did not defeat incumbent Peter Dunne but performed more strongly than National's 2002 candidate Dale Stevens.
 At 46th on the party list, Shanks was the highest-placed National list candidate not to be elected (indeed, the election night result projected that she would be elected but the final result saw National's result drop by one seat).
 She eventually joined Parliament in February 2007 when former leader Don Brash resigned.

-Shanks became her party's Associate Spokeswoman for Commerce and Associate Spokeswoman for Economic Development, as well as a member of the Social Services Select Committee, which she held for the remainder of the term.
+Shanks became her party's associate spokeswoman for commerce and economic development and sat on the social services committee for the remainder of the term.

 In the 2008 general election, Shanks contested the new Ōhariu electorate but did not intend to win.
 National ran a "party vote only" campaign in that seat to ensure ally Dunne's re-election.
 She was placed again at 46th on the party list and National's stronger party vote result meant that she returned to Parliament.
-National, with Dunne's support, formed a new minority Government.
-Shanks was a member of the Commerce Committee as well as deputy chair (2008–2009) and later chair (2009–2011) of the Social Services Committee.
+National, with Dunne's support, formed a new minority government.
+Shanks was a member of the commerce committee as well as deputy chair (2008–2009) and later chair (2009–2011) of the social services committee.

 Shanks was elected as a list MP for a final time in 2011.
 She announced her intention to retire from Parliament at the 2014 general election but instead retired early at the end of 2013.
 She was succeeded as a list MP by Jo Hayes.

 Post-parliamentary career

 After leaving Parliament, Shanks became chief executive of the New Zealand Funeral Directors Association.
 She held this role until 2018 when she became the inaugural chief executive of Financial Advice New Zealand.
+In 2023 she left that organisation and relocated to Melbourne to become chief executive of the Australian and New Zealand Institute of Insurance and Finance (ANZIIF).